 Approaching a Sponsor

 All too often, in their eagerness, horse riders can miss the mark when approaching a potential sponsor.
 You must remember a sponsorship agreement is an important business relationship that must provide benefits to both parties.
 It will require your time, commitment and integrity.

 Try to avoid a one-size-fits-all approach when seeking sponsorship.
 Instead, develop a list of ideal sponsors that fit your age, level, discipline and interests.
 Then, in a brief introduction, explain how you will actively support their business.
 The most powerful sponsorship pitches show forethought.

-Now that you have the interest of a potential sponsor, it’s time to work on the close.
+Now you have the interest of a potential sponsor, it’s time to work on the close.
 You may have chosen to develop a short letter or video to introduce yourself to their business.
-Once this has been received, follow up with a phone call or email to thank them for considering you.
+Once this has been received, follow-up with a phone call or email to thank them for considering you.

 Over the course of your sponsorship agreement, you may like to suggest a quarterly meeting to ensure both parties are gaining benefits from the relationship.
-Remember, your enthusiasm, energy and network are assets for your sponsor, so don’t be shy to suggest new ideas.
+Remember, your enthusiasm, energy and network are assets for your sponsor, so don’t be shy in suggesting new ideas.